What Are Uterine Fibroids?

 A Lupron injection can help to shrink fibroids and is a gonadotrophin releasing hormone agonist.
 This fibroids treatment option may be useful in preparation for surgery to remove fibroids, and most women tolerate these injections very well, although it can produce side effects similar to menopause.
 Uterine fibroids may shrink by as much as 50%.

 Generally, uterine fibroids can be left in place, but fast-growing fibroids may require removal.
 One risk of leaving uterine fibroids is that they can sometimes grow significantly, causing unpleasant symptoms and which will eventually require removal.
 When fibroids become larger, the surgery to remove them can be trickier and riskier.

 What Is Uterine Fibroid Surgery?

-Hysteroscopic Myomectomy is a technique that can only be used is the fibroids are submucosal or are within or bulging into the uterine cavity.
-With this procedure, no incisions are needed as instead a hysteroscope, which is a little like a small telescope is inserted into the uterus through the cervix.
+Hysteroscopic Myomectomy is a technique that can only be used if the fibroids are submucosal or are within or bulging into the uterine cavity.
+With this procedure, no incisions are needed as instead, a hysteroscope, which is a little like a small telescope, is inserted into the uterus through the cervix.
 A camera is attached to the hysteroscope, so the physician can see the areas requiring treatment.
-The hysteroscope has a thin wire attachment and a small electrical current is used to cut through the fibroids.
-The instrument automatically seals blood vessels so healing, and recovery are faster.
+The hysteroscope has a thin wire attachment, and a small electrical current is used to cut through the fibroids.
+The instrument automatically seals blood vessels, so healing and recovery are faster.

 A standard myomectomy is completed through a small incision in the abdominal wall.
-The extent of the surgery will depend on the size, location and type of the fibroids.
+The extent of the surgery will depend on the size, location, and type of fibroids.

 Dr. Amir Marashi, MD